Wilhelm Crinius: World War II

-Together with Friedrich-Karl Müller, Crinius received the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 23 September 1942.
+Together with Friedrich-Karl Müller, Crinius was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 23 September 1942.
+Crinius was awarded the Oak Leaves the same day he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
+In consequence, Crinius travelled to the presentation ceremony wearing a makeshift Knight's Cross made from an Iron Cross second Class.
 He was the 127th member of the German armed forces to be so honored.
 The presentation was made by Adolf Hitler in October at the Führerhauptquartier Werwolf, Hitler's headquarters located in a pine forest about 12 km north of Vinnytsia, in Ukraine.
 Three other Luftwaffe officers were presented with the Oak Leaves that day by Hitler, Oberleutnant Müller, Oberleutnant Wolfgang Tonne and Leutant Hans Beißwenger.
 Crinius was promoted to Leutnant der Reserve (second lieutenant of the reserves) on 1 October 1942.
 Following the presentation, Müller, Tonne and Crinius were ordered to Berlin where they made a propaganda appearance at the "House of the Press".
 At the same time, I. Gruppe of JG 53 relocated from the Eastern Front to Comiso Airfiled in Sicily where they arrived on 10 October.

 In November 1942, Crinius relocated with I./JG 53 to Tunisia.
 In Africa, Crinius claimed another 14 victories, including a B-17 Flying Fortress on 26 December 1942 over Bizerte.
 On 13 January 1943, he engaged in aerial combat with Royal Air Force (RAF) Supermarine Spitfire fighters near El Kala, Crinius' aircraft was hit and he was wounded in the thigh.
 Breaking off combat, he headed for his base but his engine then caught fire.
 He ditched his damaged Bf 109 G-2 (Werknummer 10805) in the sea.
 He spent 24 hours in the water before being rescued by French sailors and Arabs.
 After hospitalisation for his wounds, Crinius became a prisoner of war.